 Alternatively, you may use Centrelink's Income Confirmation Service authorising Cantrelink to electronically send us information about your income and assets.

-Income and Asset Limits effective from 20 September 2013.
+Income and asset limits effective from 20 March 2014.